LukeshPawar/Social-Blade-Dashboard-C-WPF-/README.md

 A **Material Design** inspired Social Blade dashboard UI built with **C# WPF** and the **Material Design in XAML Toolkit**.
 A clean, modern desktop application that replicates the Social Blade analytics dashboard experience.

-> 🎬 Built as part of a YouTube tutorial by [CCode Academy](https://www.youtube.com/c/CCodeAcademy)

 ---

 ## ✨ Features